thisisanindya/Dog-Breed-Classifier/README.md

 ### We can do image Augmentation to improve performance further.
 ### We can increase number of epoch and use early stopping to monitor metrics and stop training when performance on a validation dataset starts to decrease.

-# Section 5: web App Using Flask
+# Section 5: Web App Using Flask
 ## Prerequisite:
 ### •	conda install -c conda-forge keras
 ### •	conda install tensorflow